When should I apply for a visa?

 If you're applying by post, you’ll need to pay the IHS online before you send your application.
-And, you'll need to include the IHS reference number on your application form.
+You'll need to include the IHS reference number on your application form.

 You'll then be able to use the National Health Service (NHS).
-You'll still need to pay for certain types of services, such as prescriptions, dental treatment and eye tests.
+Remember, you'll still need to pay for certain types of services, such as prescriptions, dental treatment and eye tests.

 You don't have to pay the IHS if you're applying from outside the UK for a visitor visa or any visa that lasts six months or less.
-You don't need to use the healthcare surcharge service or get an IHS reference number for your visa application.
-Instead you'll have to pay for any healthcare you get through the NHS at the point you use it.
+This means you don't need to use the healthcare surcharge service or get an IHS reference number for your visa application.
+Instead, you'll have to pay for any healthcare you get through the NHS at the point you use it.